 Sales in the Avery Segment are principally generated in North America, Europe and Australia with a market leading position.
 There is a small developing presence in Latin America as well.
 Avery markets its products to consumers and small businesses through many channels that include the mass-market merchandisers, retail superstores, wholesalers, "e-tailers" and contract stationers.
-The business also reaches consumers through direct marketing activities including avery.com, pcnametag.com and mabelslabels.com.
+The business also reaches consumers through direct marketing activities including avery.com, pcnametag.com, mabelslabels.com, goedgemerkt.nl, imprintplus.com and easy2name.com.

-The majority of products in the Printable Media category are used by businesses and individual consumers consistently throughout a year; however, in the OPG category, North American consumers engage in the back-to-school surge during the third guarter.
+The majority of products in the Printable Media category are used by businesses and individual consumers consistently throughout a year; however, in the OPG category, North American consumers engage in the back-to-school surge during the third quarter.